Monday, 22 December 2025

 ... for the noise of it!
 The exultant, white, brash, crashing, strident, energetic noise of drums and bass and guitar and that voice (what a voice!) calling out the patriarchy, misogyny, injustice, racism, homophobia ... and there was tenderness too, and joy, and hurt and crowd-surfing and an enormous mosh pit, and all of it LOUD and PASSIONATE and UNAPOLOGETIC!

 I’d already planned to take the train (I damn well like trains) with my friend Paul (a damn good fellow) to Aberdyfi (thank you for the reminder, Suzanne, that Aberdyfi pleases me).
 Before boarding, I had damn pleasing coffee and a bacon roll at Shrewsbury Coffeehouse.
 I took pens and paper on the train and we did some damn writing and drawing.
-(My drawing has all the characteristics of someone who damn well doesn’t care what anyone else thinks.
-Paul's is sophisticated, funny and elegant).
+(My drawing has all the characteristics of someone who damn well doesn’t care what anyone thinks.
+Paul's is sophisticated, funny, and elegant).

 At the Lambrini Girls gig, I couldn't take my eyes off mic-brandishing Lunny and her embodied fury, intellect, and too-small-shirt/bare-midriff-fragility.
 To be so certainly herself - how does she do that, I wondered.
 How to care and not to care?
 I'm damn pleased I learned more about that on yesterday's journey.